lvgeek200110-hub/OrderedRamseyZ3/README.md

-# Reproducible computations for ordered Ramsey numbers
+# Ordered Ramsey numbers for alternating paths and stars

 This repository contains the computational material used to verify exact small values for the ordered Ramsey problem